LG Washing Machine Error Code PE — How to Fix (Water level sensor (pressure switch) error)

 Reset the Washing Machine

 Begin by unplugging the washing machine from the power outlet.
 Next, locate the reset button on the control panel, usually marked with a small diagram of a circle with an arrow.
 Press and hold the reset button for 5-10 seconds.
 Release the button and plug the washing machine back in.
-This may resolve the issue, but proceed with caution if the error persists.
+This may resolve the issue, but be careful if the error persists.

 💡 Pro Tip: Make sure to unplug the washing machine before attempting any repairs to avoid electrical shock.